Trump fumes over NYT op-ed; top officials swiftly deny role

 Pompeo, who was in India, denied writing the anonymous opinion piece, saying, "It's not mine."
 He accused the media of trying to undermine the Trump administration and said he found that "incredibly disturbing."

-Coats later issued his own denial; and with three prominent administration members delivering on-the-record denials, the focus could now fall on other senior aides to do the same, with questions raised about those who stay silent.
+Coats later issued his own denial, followed by Housing Secretary Ben Carson, Treasury Secretary Steve Mnuchin, budget director Mick Mulvaney and others; and with several prominent administration members delivering on-the-record denials, the focus could now fall on other senior aides to do the same, with questions raised about those who stay silent.

 "They don't like Donald Trump and I don't like them," he said of the newspaper.
 The op-ed pages of the newspaper are managed separately from its news department.